intermine/im-docs/docs/get-started/tutorial.rst

    * `gff3.taxonId = 36329`
     * taxon id of malaria
    * `gff3.dataSourceName = PlasmoDB`
-    * the data source for features and their identifiers, this is used for the !DataSet (evidence) and synonyms.
+    * the data source for features and their identifiers, this is used for the DataSet (evidence) and synonyms.
    * `gff3.seqDataSourceName = PlasmoDB`
     * the source of the seqids (chromosomes) is sometimes different to the features described
    * `gff3.dataSetTitle = PlasmoDB P. falciparum genome`
-    * a !DataSet object is created as evidence for the features, it is linked to a !DataSource (PlasmoDB)
+    * a DataSet object is created as evidence for the features, it is linked to a DataSource (PlasmoDB)

  * In some cases specific code is required to deal with attributes in the gff file and any special cases.
 A specific `source` can be created to contain the code to do this and any additions to the data model necessary.
 For malaria gff we need a handler to switch which fields from the file are set as `primaryIdentifier` and `symbol`/`secondaryIdentifier` in the features created.
-This is to match the identifiers from !UniProt, it is quite a common issue when integrating from multiple data sources.
+This is to match the identifiers from UniProt, it is quite a common issue when integrating from multiple data sources.
   * From the example above, by default: `ID=gene.46311;description=hypothetical%20protein;Name=PFA0210c` would make `Gene.primaryIdentifier` be `gene.46311` and `Gene.symbol` be `PFA0210c`.
 We need `PFA0210c` to be the `primaryIdentifier`.
  * The `malaria-gff` source is held in the `bio/sources/example-sources/malaria-gff` directory.
 Look at the `project.properties` file in this directory, there are two properties of interest:
    {{{